AurtherRodriguez/Jainish-Gupta/README.md

 - 👋 Hi, I’m @jainishgupta
 - 🌱 I’m currently learning Game developement
-- 🏪 I'm currently working as CTO and A managing Director at Class And Class(Find And Analyze PVT LTD)
+- 🏪 I'm currently working as JR. Game Programmer at Tecknotrove PVT LTD
-- 📫 How to reach me jainishgupta84@gmail.com
+- 📫 How to reach me jainishgupta2000@gmail.com

 <!---
 jainishgupta84/jainishgupta84 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.